Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 HP scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that HP has, for the most part, managed to keep its nose clean.

-While HP's payout ratio might seem low, this can signify that HP is investing more in its future growth.
+While HP's payout ratio might seem fairly standard, it's worth remembering that HP may be investing much of the rest of its net profits in future growth.

-HP's most recent dividend payout was on 6 October 2021.
-The latest dividend was paid out to all shareholders who bought their stocks by 7 September 2021 (the "ex-dividend date").
+HP's most recent dividend payout was on 5 July 2023.
+The latest dividend was paid out to all shareholders who bought their shares by 13 June 2023 (the "ex-dividend date").

-HP stocks were split on a 2202:1000 basis on 2 November 2015.
+HP's shares were split on a 2202:1000 basis on 2 November 2015.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 2202 shares.
-This wouldn't directly have changed the overall worth of your HP stocks – just the quantity.
-However, indirectly, the new 54.6% lower stock price could have impacted the market appetite for HP stocks which in turn could have impacted HP's stock price.
+This wouldn't directly have changed the overall worth of your HP shares – just the quantity.
+However, indirectly, the new 54.6% lower share price could have impacted the market appetite for HP shares which in turn could have impacted HP's share price.

-Beta is a measure of a stocks volatility in relation to the market.
-The market (NYSE average) beta is 1, while HP's is 1.0147.
-This would suggest that HP's stocks are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta is a measure of a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while HP's is 1.0155.
+This would suggest that HP's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 HP Inc. provides personal computing and other access devices, imaging and printing products, and related technologies, solutions, and services in the United States and internationally.
 The company operates through three segments: Personal Systems, Printing, and Corporate Investments.
-The Personal Systems segment offers commercial and consumer desktop and notebook personal computers, workstations, thin clients, commercial mobility devices, retail point-of-sale systems, displays and other related accessories, software, support, and services.
-The Printing segment provides consumer and commercial printer hardware, supplies, solutions, and services, as well as scanning devices.
-The Corporate Investments segment includes HP Labs and business incubation projects.
-HP Inc. serves individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors.
-The company was formerly known as Hewlett-Packard Company and changed its name to HP Inc. in October 2015.
-HP Inc. was founded in 1939 and is headquartered in Palo Alto, California.
+The Personal Systems segment offers commercial and consumer desktops and notebooks, workstations, commercial mobility devices, thin clients, retail point-of-sale systems, displays and peripherals, software, support, and services, as well as video conferencing solutions, cameras, headsets, voice, and related software products.
+The Printing segment provides consumer and commercial printer hardware, supplies, solutions, and services, as well as focuses on graphics and 3D imaging solutions in the commercial and industrial markets.
+The Corporate Investments segment is involved in the HP Labs and business incubation, and investment projects.
+It serves individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors.

 Stocks similar to HP